jaketae/jaketae.github.io/_posts/2020-06-05-spark-basics.md

 ## Sort

 One natural extension we might want to go from the word counting example is sorting.
 One can easily imagine situations where we might want to sort a pair RDD in some ascending or descending order according to value.
-This can bve achieved via the `sortBy()` function.
+This can be achieved via the `sortBy()` function.
 Here, we set `ascending=False` so that the most frequent words would come at the top.

 ```python